ramishtaha/Raw_Gym_Springboot/README.md

 ![RAW GYM Fitcoins Tracker](RAW-GYM-Fitcoins-Tracker.png)

-> In this Project, I have deployed created a fitcoin tracker leaderboard for my Gym.\
+> In this Project, I have created a fitcoin tracker leaderboard for my Gym.\
 > You can add fitvestors, give them coins, edit details and delete their history.\
-> Networking Components are the first to get deployed following Auto Scaling Group(Servers), IAM Security Roles and Load Balancer
+> Also hosted it on my PC accesible from the internet through a reverse proxy.

 ## Technologies Used:
 >* Java
 >* MySql
 >* SpringBoot
 >* Hibernate
+>* Bootstrap
+>* HTML